 You can decide whether your policy covers just you, any number of named drivers or any driver.

 Can I get taxi insurance as a young driver?

 Yes, although your policy will likely be more expensive due to the increased risk younger drivers present.

 I’m a convicted driver.
-Can I get cab insurance?
+Can I get a quote?

 Yes!
 It is certainly possible to get taxi insurance as a convicted driver.
-However, please be aware that your cover may be slightly higher because you will be seen as a greater risk to insure.
+However, please be aware that your cover may be more expensive because you will be seen as a greater risk to insure.
 The best way to find out is to get a quote now.